eosdac/eosdacio-website/_i18n/en/why-vote/section5.md

-**Technically excellent** block producer
+Another **layer of decentralization** onto EOS
 ===

- * eosDAC has pursued continual improvement to be one of the most technically excellent block producers since the very first testnet
+ * Community ownership and management of a block producer on EOS
+ * eosDAC provides stability of the chain, using decentralized governance of 12 elected custodians